Six Microservices Design Principles: Do We Really Know It Well?

 The ideal microservices design principles

-Unlike an Object-Oriented design pattern, a distributed system like microservices does not have any solid principles in place.
+Unlike an Object-Oriented design pattern, a distributed system like microservices does not have any solid microservice principles in place.
 For a complex architecture with independent and autonomous functioning services, limiting the principles to an acronym would be unfair.
-Instead, we would try to list out some of the ideal and best microservices design principles, along with its implementation strategies, to set a guideline for best practices while designing a microservices architecture.
+Instead, we would try to list out some of the ideal and best microservice design principles, along with its implementation strategies, to set a guideline for best practices while designing a microservices architecture.

 1. Single concern or responsibility for improved task distribution